Large metal appliances

 - There is a $5 per item handling fee for large appliance

-- Refrigerators and freezers (as well as air conditioners and dehumidifiers) must have the refrigerant (freon) removed by a licensed individual.
+- Refrigerators and freezers (as well as air conditioners and dehumidifiers) must have the refrigerant (freon) removed and tagged by a licensed individual.
 We can provide this service for an additional $25.
 See Scrap Metal if you have an air conditioner or dehumidifier to recycle.

 - Small appliances primarily made of METAL go on the Scrap Metal pile at the Drop-off Center.